oracle-livelabs/oci/ai-decision-services/ai-ad-dpp-engine/04-prepare-config-data-and-app/prepare-config-data-and-app.md

 *   **dataframeName** - The variable name of a data frame which will be used in the execution context.
 *   **type** - Input Source Type.
 Supported types are **object-storage** (OCI Object Storage) and **oracle** (Oracle Database - ADB, ATP, ADW).
 *   **isEventDriven** - (optional) Is the DPF Driver *Event* driven.
 This is an optional parameter whose default value is _false_.
 If set to _true_, the Driver will be triggered by a pre-configured OCI Event.
 Note that this option is currently only supported for Object Storage emitted events.
-*   For object storage, the following are required
+*   For OCI Object Storage, the following fields/elements are required.
     *  **namespace** \- The *Namespace* of the Object Storage Bucket.
     *   **bucket** - The Bucket *Name*.
     *   **objectName** \- Full path including name of the file object.
 The name can also be a wildcard *star* (\*) when _isEventDriven_ is set to _true_.
 In this case, when a file is uploaded into the bucket folder matching the configured path and the wildcard expression, the file will be picked up by the Driver for processing.
 For example, assume *isEventDriven* is set to _true_ and this value is set to _anomalies/\*.
 When a file is uploaded into folder _anomalies/\_, the Driver will receive a file creation event and will pick up the file for processing.
 Also, note that anything after \* is ignored.

-*   For Oracle ADW/ATP sources, the following are required:
+*   For Oracle ADW/ATP sources, the following fields/elements are required.
     *   **adbId** \- The OCID of ADW/ATP instance.
     *   **tableName** \- Name of the database table.
     *   **connectionId** \- Connection ID string.
 This value can be found in file tnsnames.ora of [Wallet](https://docs.oracle.com/en/cloud/paas/autonomous-database/adbsa/connect-download-wallet.html#GUID-B06202D2-0597-41AA-9481-3B174F75D4B1) file.